APRIL IN THE GARDEN

 FRUIT AND CITRUS

+Plant a range of fruit trees and berries and you'll be rewarded with fresh healthy fruit throughout the year.
 Remember the saying "the best time to plant a fruit tree was 5 years ago, the next best time is NOW".
-Plant a range of fruit trees and berries and you'll be rewarded with gorgeous fruit throughout the year.

 TREES & SHRUBS

-Plant new hedges and trim existing hedges before frosts damage new growth.
+Plant new hedges and trim exising hedges before frosts damage new growth.

-Fantastic hedging plants are Japanese Box, Corokia, Teucrium and NZ's favourite Griselinia Broadway Mint!
+Fantastic hedging plants are Japanese Box, Camellia Setsugekka, Corokia, Teucrium and NZ's favourite Griselinia Broadway Mint!

 Spray box hedging with Grosafe Free Flo Copper and Grosafe Enspray 99 Oil to prevent the spread of Box Blight (Japanese Box is far more resistant than English Box to Box Blight).